-C. Stakeholders Relationship Committee
+C. Stakeholders Relationship Committee I. Constitution of the Committee

 The composition of this Committee is in compliance with the requirements of Section 178 of the Act and Regulation 20 of the SEBI Listing Regulations.

 Ms. Vibha Paul Rishi, Chairperson of the SRC attended the last AGM.